The UK Health Security Agency (UKHSA) have issued two Heat-Health Alerts for our region.

 Council services

-All Council services are currently running as normal.
-However, bin collections will start earlier at 6am.
+- Bin collections are starting earlier at 6am.
 We recommend you put your bin out the night before your collection day.

 This page will be updated throughout the week as the situation develops.